50ShadesOfCode/musification/README.md

 Static localization via JSON for 2 languages: Russian and English.

 #### Styles and themes
 Spacings are made with the step=2.
 E.g. spacing_1=8, spacing 1.25=10.
-Default theme
+Default theme is dark.
+Has support for a light theme.

 ## Supported platforms
 * Android